ritvikindupuri/Orbitwatch-final-/TECHNICAL_DOCS.md

 The app attempts to connect to `https://www.space-track.org/ajaxauth/login`.
 *   **Method:** POST
 *   **Payload:** `identity` (username), `password`.
-*   **Query:** We execute a specific query to `basicspacedata/query` to fetch the GEO catalog.
+*   **Query Logic (Live Mode):** We execute a specific query to `basicspacedata/query` strictly limited to **100 Satellites**.
+    *   *Filter:* `MEAN_MOTION` between 0.99 and 1.01 (Geosynchronous).
+    *   *Reasoning:* Training on this specific subset ensures the model learns the ideal "Station-Keeping" physics manifold.

 ### 4.2 The CORS Fallback Mechanism
 **Problem:** Space-Track.org does not set `Access-Control-Allow-Origin` headers for localhost requests.
 **Solution:** The service catches the `Failed to fetch` error.
-If detected, it automatically loads `FALLBACK_TLE_SNAPSHOT`—a hardcoded constant containing real TLE strings for major GEO satellites (Intelsat, GOES, Galaxy, etc.).
-This ensures the app is always demonstrable, even without a proxy server.
+If detected, it automatically loads `FALLBACK_TLE_SNAPSHOT`—a hardcoded constant containing real TLE strings for **8 curated satellites** (GOES-13, INTELSAT 901, GALAXY 15, etc.).
+This ensures the app is always demonstrable and the ML model always has real physics data to train on, even without a proxy server.

 ---